 Corporate Office: 1-888-397-2894

 Absolutely.
+You can sue a debt collector.
 Here are some past Press Releases of Lawsuits Brought On By Lemberg Law Against Everest Receivable Svcs

 December 3, 2015.
 As consumers, we expect the businesses we work with to be honest and straightforward with us, but that is not always the case.
 Lemberg Law has a client who was contacted by Everest Receivable Services.
 The debt collector that spoke with our client said she was calling from Everest Receivable Services’ “pre-legal” department.